 Sub- and Cross-Cultural Aspects

 Events around death are among the more obvious religious and cultural aspects of medical care.
+Brain death may not be accepted by certain faiths, so adherents to these may time the death from the cessation of circulation.

 Access to medical records of deceased patients